Troubleshooting & FAQ

 If a direct connection isn’t available, the watch falls back to iPhone relay automatically.

-The connection dot on the watch tells you what’s happening: green = good, orange = degraded, red = offline.
+The connection dot on the watch tells you what’s happening: green = healthy local connection, orange = healthy remote connection, yellow = connecting or degraded, red = offline or error.

 Tiles Not Updating or Showing “Unavailable”